-Aligned with the government’s recent advisory, the IEC will ensure that every learner shall have access to quality and affordable education, which not only improves their academic performance but also makes them future-ready.
+Aligned with the government’s recent advisory, the IEC will ensure that every learner shall have access to quality and affordable education, improving their academic performance and making them future-ready.

-The edtech companies have committed to observe and adhere to a common ‘Code of Conduct’ and establish a two-tier grievance redressal mechanism to ensure that the positive impact of the industry reaches every deserving consumer while protecting their interests and promoting their rights, IAMAI said in a statement.
+The edtech companies have committed to observe and adhere to a common ‘Code of Conduct and establish a two-tier grievance redressal mechanism to ensure that the industry’s positive impact reaches every deserving consumer while protecting their interests and promoting their rights, IAMAI said in a statement.

 The edtech platforms in the IEC include Byju’s, Careers 360, Class plus, Doubtnut, Great Learning, Harappa, Times Edutech & Events Ltd, Scaler, Simplilearn, Toppr, Unacademy, upGrad, UNext Learning, Vedantu, and WhiteHat Jr.